rdkcentral/firebolt/apis/pr-feature-media-info/core/Device/index.md

 ### platform

-The platform ID for this device
+Get a platform identifier for the device.
+This API should be used to correlate metrics on the device only and cannot be guaranteed to have consistent responses across platforms.

 To get the value of `platform` call the method like this: